trustedanalytics-ng/platform-wiki/Marketplace/marketplace_createinstance.md

 last_updated: 'December, 2016'
 tags:
   - Marketplace
-summary: How to create a service instances in the Marketplace.
+summary: How to create a service instance in the Marketplace.
 sidebar: mydoc_sidebar
 permalink: marketplace_createinstance.html
 folder: mydoc